What Data is Sent to Third Parties?

 Ghost Browser is built on Chromium and therefore has some tools built in that may transmit data to third parties like Google to improve your experience.
 These services include things like automated search suggestions that appear in your URL bar and protection from dangerous websites.
 The transmission of this data is subject to the terms and privacy policy of those services.

-While we recommend these services, you can disable any of them by clicking the three-dot browser menu in the upper right corner of the browser and selecting Settings > Show advanced settings > Privacy.
+While these services provide value, not all users will want them enabled.
+You can disable any of them by clicking the three-dots menu in the upper right corner of the browser and selecting

 • Use a web service to help resolve navigation errors: This is provided by Google and is enabled by default in Ghost Browser.